In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 Strategic and Tactical Design

-, Context mapping, and Subdomains.
+The Strategic design focuses on the high-level concepts for the whole solution, such as defining the Bounded contexts, Context mapping, and Subdomains.
 This will define the overall organization of the entire system.

-Although I won’t cover domain mapping in this series, different techniques can be used to drive this design, including Event storming, a workshop-based session aiming to explore the domain intrisecaties to the light right from the domain experts
+Although I won’t cover domain mapping technique in this series, different techniques can be used to drive this design, including Event storming, a workshop-based session aiming to bring domain intricacies to light directly from domain experts in collaboration with developers, stakeholders and other roles, similarly to brainstorming.

-are different things, although they have to be used together for a more comprehensive approach of the system design.
+Note: Event storming, Domain Events and Event sourcing are different things, although they have to be used together for a more comprehensive approach of the system design.

 Do Microservices limit boundaries?